chainguard-dev/edu/content/chainguard/chainguard-images/reference/keycloak/_index.md

 ### Customizing the image

-Keyclock provides a mechanism to configure and customize the image.
+Keycloak provides a mechanism to configure and customize the image.
 This process is outlined in the [Keycloak image documentation](https://github.com/keycloak/keycloak/blob/main/docs/guides/server/containers.adoc).

 There are subtle differences in the executable paths used in the Chainguard